Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 #### Auto completion usage

 Defines whether and which sides of a relationship will be handled by an auto completion field instead of a drop-down field during editing.
-Note that inline creation and editing of related items (see [edit types](#relation-edit-type)) is only possible when using the auto completion approach.
-However, it is planned to make this available for choices, too (see [ticket #982](https://github.com/Guite/MostGenerator/issues/982)).

 Can be one of the following options: